Chobolabs/jsbind/doc/tests-examples-node.md

-# jsbind tests and examples node.js
+# jsbind tests and examples for node.js

 1. You need a node.js instalation and node-gyp.
     * On Ubuntu they can come from apt. `sudo apt install node-gyp` should be enough.